-John began his HVAC career at New Hampshire Vocational Technical College, in Manchester, New Hampshire, in 1980.
-There he completed a 400-hour Oil Burner Technology program.
-Soon, John was hired by Tenney Fuels, Inc., in Concord.
+John began his Indoor Climate Control career at New Hampshire Vocational Technical College, in Manchester, New Hampshire, in 1980.
+With his completion of the 400-hour Oil Burner Technology program he was hired by a ‘Mom & Pop’ legacy fuel company – Tenney Fuels, Inc., in Concord.
 Tenney’s focus was to sell quality fuel products with exceptional oil burner installations and service.
-This was a perfect place to get started, and with excellent mentors to ensure quality training was always the rule.

-After 3-1/2 years at Tenney, John returned to school at New Hampshire Technical Institute, in Concord, full-time in the Fall of 1984, as he worked part-time for another legacy fuel company in Concord, Ferns Energy.
-Primarily a service and installation technician, John expanded his job description to include fuel delivery and pump/tank/sign work.
+After 3-1/2 years at Tenney, John returned to school at New Hampshire Technical Institute, in Concord full-time, in the Fall of 1984, as he worked part-time for another legacy fuel company in Concord, Ferns Energy Centers.
+Both companies were founded in the late 30s and 40s as coal suppliers, then, switched to oil products only in the 1970s.
+As a service and installation technician, John expanded his job description to include fuel delivery.

 In 1996, John became an independent inventor of hand tools for the plumbing & heating trade, and in 1999 had signed 2 License Agreements with Taco, Inc., a manufacturer of heating components, for what would become the industry standard for connecting forced hot water heating system circulators to threaded and soldered piping.
 A few years of royalties allowed John to take a hiatus from HVAC work to finish 4 years of Mechanical Engineering and Business Management studies at NHTI.

-In 2002, John took his first sales job at Dowling Corp., in Portsmouth, where he designed HVAC systems and estimated their cost for installation.
-John sold jobs from the day he started to the day he left, following the sale of the company.
+In 2002, John took his first sales job at Dowling Corp., in Portsmouth, the namesake of the town he grew up in in the 1960s, in Rhode Island, also on the Atlantic Ocean.
+For Dowling, he designed HVAC systems and estimated their cost for installation and prepared Proposals and Change Orders for various Indoor Climate Control systems in residential and commercial buildings with various needs by their occupants.
+John became the only salesman in Dowling’s history to come from outside the company and sell jobs from the day he started to the day he left, a year later following the sale of the company.
 John returned to HVAC contracting, and remained self-employed until the economic downturn in 2008, when Thayer Corp contacted him with an offer that he couldn’t refuse.
 At Thayer as a Sales Engineer, John had 2-3 times more sales estimates than any of the 6 other Sales Engineers.
-John developed an estimating system in Lotus 123, back in 1988, then in 1998 he converted it to Excel and continued to build the materials database, which would free him from having to re-type every HVAC part used in a system – the principal reason for his rapid estimating at Thayer.
-In 2009 the recession had forced closed the doors of Thayer’s New Hampshire operation, so John returned to self-employment again.
+The reason for John’s high productivity was his development of an estimating system in Lotus 123, back in 1988, then in 1998 he converted it to Excel and continued to build the materials database – the principal reason (not having to re-type every part in a new estimate) for his rapid estimating at Thayer.
+In 2009 the recession had forced closed the doors of Thayer’s New Hampshire operation, so John returned to self-employment.

-As an inventor of products for the trade, John has created his own mechanical product line, which afford him the 2nd-greatest number of products by brand installed on his Forced Hot Water heating systems.
+As an inventor of products for Plumbing & Heating, John has created the best flange and isolation mechanical designs and products the trades have ever seen, and he enjoys the bragging rights of having the 2nd-greatest number of products by brand installed on his Forced Hot Water heating systems.
 Only pipe/fittings makers have more products than John.